Skip to main content

 To meet this standard, several clear boundaries are established.
 A program cannot be presented as a “gateway” where your refusal to join blocks you from certain health plans or benefits.
 The process must be transparent, involving clear communication about what information is being collected, how it will be used, and who will have access to it.

-This is the administrative equivalent of in a clinical setting.
+This is the administrative equivalent of informed consent in a clinical setting.
 It provides you with the necessary information to make a decision that aligns with your personal health philosophy and your body’s present needs.
 The verification of this voluntary choice is less about a single action and more about the overall design of the program.
 It is confirmed by the absence of coercion and the presence of genuine, unpressured choice.

 This principle becomes particularly significant when a program involves disability-related inquiries or medical examinations, such as biometric screenings or Health Risk Assessments (HRAs).
 These tools can offer valuable data points on your health journey, revealing underlying metabolic or hormonal imbalances.
 Yet, the decision to undergo these tests must remain entirely yours.